squiroga6/Coursera-JHU-DS-Course-Submissions/README.md

 ### Milestone Report (Week 2)

 * The html output of the first Milestone Report can be found here : https://squiroga6.github.io/data_science_capstone_milestone_report

+### Capstone Application

+* The presentation for the app pitch can be found here : https://squiroga6.github.io/data_science_capstone_pitch#1
+* The link to the app can be found here: https://squiroga.shinyapps.io/capstone_app/